What Do Geologists Do?

-In addition, they relate rocks with the physical and chemical structure and the processes that act on it.
+This type of geologist is familiar with rock mechanics and structural geologic mapping.
+In addition, they relate rocks with the physical and chemical structure and the processes that act on them.

-There is bedrock and surficial geology.
+- LANDFORM STUDY: There is bedrock and surficial geology.
 From geomorphology, we can begin to understand how Earth’s landforms develop and how they change over time.

 - GEOLOGIC HISTORY: When looking at rock strata, you’re looking at the underlying rock formations and when they were deposited.
 When geologists analyze a layer of rocks, they’re looking at a slice of history.
 Not only do geologists specialize in dating rocks, but they also understand Earth’s geologic history and timeline in eras, periods, and epochs.

 The last word for geology careers

 Because geologists are tied to these types of markets, demand in geology careers can have a fair bit of fluctuation.